 Health is a key aspect of life, for people with intellectual disabilities as for anyone else.
 Unfortunately, discrimination is still widespread when it comes to accessing quality health care.
-This has resulted in numerous preventable deaths, a lower life expectancy and poorer quality of life for many people with intellectual disabilities.
+This has resulted in numerous preventable deaths, a lower life expectancy (for example, in the UK, for women the difference in life expectancy is 18 years, and for men 14 years) and poorer quality of life for many people with intellectual disabilities.

 The UN Convention on the Rights of Persons with Disabilities (UN CRPD) states that people with disabilities have the right to access the highest attainable standard of health without discrimination on the basis of disability.

 And while some illnesses may be related to a person’s disability, we should not forget that a disability is not an illness!

 People with intellectual disabilities should be able to access mainstream health care services on an equal basis.